 Please tell your healthcare provider immediately if any of these symptoms don’t subside after a few weeks or get worse.

 Concerta is considered a Schedule II (CII) drug with a risk of misuse and addiction.
-If you have a history of abuse or addiction, please take Concerta with precaution and monitor any increase in dependency or usage.
-You might want to consider non-stimulant ADHD medication, like Strattera—more about that later on!
+Concerta is not suitable for individuals with a history of substance abuse or addiction, and should consider taking a non-stimulant ADHD medication, like Strattera.

 Patients with the following underlying conditions should use Concerta with caution: